-In the old days of grind-and-polish technology used in fiber optic communications, fiber patch cord installation seemed to be a difficult and hard-to get business which required a skillful specialist.
-But owing to the progress made in fiber optic terminations and technologies, fiber patch cables have seen extremely heavy use in telecommunications and wide area networks, since they feature high data rate capabilities, noise rejection and electrical isolation.
-Usually, fiber jumpers can be divided into two types: single mode patch cord and multi mode patch cord.
+In the past, grind-and-polish technology was used in fiber optic connectors, and fiber patch cord installation was a difficult and hard-to-get business that required a skillful specialist.
+But owing to the progress made in fiber optic terminations and technologies, fiber patch cables have seen extremely heavy use in telecommunications and wide area networks since they feature high data rate capabilities, noise rejection, and electrical isolation.
+Usually, fiber jumpers can be divided into two types: single-mode patch cord and multimode patch cord.
 Here “mode” refers to the transmitting mode of the fiber optic light in the fiber core.
-Usually the former, fiber optic patch cables single mode, are with 9/125 fiber glass typically with yellow jacket color, while the latter multi mode ones are with 50/125 or 62.5/125 fiber glass in orange color often.
+Usually the former, fiber optic patch cables single-mode, are with 9/125 fiber glass typically with yellow jacket color, while the latter multi mode ones are with 50/125 or 62.5/125 fiber glass in orange color often.

 - Great Bandwidth

 Fiber optic cables can carry very wide bandwidth signals, well into the GHz range.
 Many individual lower bandwidth signals can be multiplexed onto the same cable.
 In commercial systems, fiber optic cable often carries a mixture of signal types, including voice, video and data all on the same fiber.

 In industrial applications, one of the most important features of fiber optics is the noise immunity.
 Even in those conditions which are characteristics of prominent and unavoidable noise, fiber optics are unaffected.
 As for ground loop noise issues, the use of fiber optic patch cord can just eliminate it.
 Field signals, generated by devices floating at high potentials, can be coupled to other equipment at much lower potentials without the risk of damage.
 This is particularly preferable in industrial applications.

 - Power Budget